robase/fhbcalc/app/markdown/monthly_repayment.md

 The amount you will need to pay every month of the loan period.
-This calculator assumes a fixed-rate mortgage with an interest rate of your choice (default is 6.01%) annually over a 30-year loan period.
+This calculator assumes a fixed-rate mortgage with an interest rate of your choice annually over a given loan period.
+The calculator defaults to a 6.5% interest rate with a 30 year loan period.

 **Serviceability Buffer**